Fairway to Heaven

 The couple, both originally from North Vancouver but met in Ontario, began their building journey with their Oakville residence in 2014.
 In 2021, they started planning their Georgian Bay Club home.
 With Jennifer’s masterful interior design and décor skills, “just right” building materials, fixtures and accessories were carefully selected.
-Coordinating with architectural designer Steve Hamlin and builder Coulter Dawe and Associates, the project progressed steadily, while materials such as flooring and tiles, plumbing fixtures, cabinetry, and furniture were accumulated by Jennifer and stored—patiently awaiting their installation and debut.
+Coordinating with architectural designer Steve Hamelin and builder Coulter Dawe and Associates, the project progressed steadily, while materials such as flooring and tiles, plumbing fixtures, cabinetry, and furniture were accumulated by Jennifer and stored—patiently awaiting their installation and debut.

-“The process started with architectural designer Steve Hamlin asking us to first lay out in circles the size and perspective of rooms and spaces we had in mind, and eventually, after some modifications, creating a final design that would be submitted to the Club for approval,” says Jennifer.
+“The process started with architectural designer Steve Hamelin asking us to first lay out in circles the size and perspective of rooms and spaces we had in mind, and eventually, after some modifications, creating a final design that would be submitted to the Club for approval,” says Jennifer.
 “With certain architectural restrictions to adhere to, including the roof line, we needed to remove some square footage to come up with a final plan.
 We essentially found a house design that we liked and squished it.”

 Stepping through the majestic ten foot-high by six-foot wide black fibreglass main entrance door, you enter a large, light-filled area that Jennifer calls “the lounge”, with a great wall of dark grey Urban Concrete panels that extends outside through expansive floor-to-ceiling thermal glass.
 The sizeable windows overlook a landscaped southwest-facing patio with wood burning fireplace, outdoor appliances and a pool.
 The outdoor furniture, made of marine-grade rope, compliments the couches and chairs in the lounge, living room and family room.
 Combined with the concrete panel treatment, the effect brings the inside outside, and sets the stage for the look and feel of the rest of the home.